weisrc/sirdez/doc/data_types/number.md

 ## Specifications

-All numbers are _directly_ serialized in big-endian at the location of pointer `sd.Context#i` to then increment the pointer by the byte size of the datatype.
+All numbers are _directly_ serialized in big-endian at the location of pointer `sd.Context#i`, which is then incremented by the byte size of the datatype.